-This technique takes advantage of the fact that CMUCL has specialized array types (see section 5.11.8, page 107) that match a typical C array.
+This technique takes advantage of the fact that CMUCL has specialized array types (see section 5.11.8, page 108) that match a typical C array.
 For example, a (simple-array double-float (100)) is stored in memory in essentially the same way as the C array double x[100] would be.
 The following function allows us to get the physical address of such a Lisp array:

 '''

+(defun array-data-address (array)

+"Return the physical address of where the actual data of an array is

+stored.

+ARRAY must be a specialized array type in CMUCL.
+This means ARRAY

+must be an array of one of the following types:

+double-float

+single-float

+(unsigned-byte 32)

+(unsigned-byte 16)

+(unsigned-byte 8)

+(signed-byte 32)

+(signed-byte 16)

 (signed-byte 8)

 (declare (type (or (simple-array (signed-byte 8))

 (simple-array (signed-byte 16))

 (simple-array (signed-byte 32))

 (simple-array (unsigned-byte 8))

 (simple-array (unsigned-byte 16))

 (simple-array (unsigned-byte 32))

-(simple-array single-float)

-(simple-array single-float)

-(simple-array double-float)

-(simple-array (complex single-float)))

 '''